curtgrim2/Palindrome/README.md

-# Palindrome
+# Word Palindrome
-Word palindrome as seen on my resume.
+Word palindrome tester as seen on my resume.